freevariable/Fulgance/README.md

 The following on-track signals are or will be implemented:
 - *Type 1*: this is the usual 3-aspect signal.
 The possible states are: VL (green, all clear), A (yellow, prepare to stop at next signal) and C (red, impassable stop).
 - *Type 2*: this is a buffer signal that allows reversing to a segment which is different from the origin segment.
 As far as the origin segment is concerned, its only possible state is C (red, impassable).
 As for the next segment (in the reversed direction), the state depends on (a) the switch position and (b) the next block occupation.
-- *Type 3*: this is a 3-aspect signal, like type 1.
-But type 3 must always **precede** a type 2 or 4D, as it manages the switch in the upcoming junction.
+- *Type 3*: this is a 2-aspect signal (A and C).
+It  must always **precede** a type 2 or 4D, as it accesses the switch in the upcoming junction.
-- "Type 4D": this is a diverging junction signal, used to stitch segments together.
+- *Type 4D*: this is a diverging junction signal, used to stitch segments together.
-- "Type 4C": this is a converging junction signal, used to stitch segments together.
+- *Type 4C*: this is a converging junction signal, used to stitch segments together.
+- *Type 5*: this is a diverging junction signal controled by a type 2.
+To be explained later...
 Junction signals can manage only two legs, no less, no more.
 One leg is the main segment (left or right), the other one to the diverging/converging segment (left or right).Junction signals must have a unique name in both segments so that the engine may perform the segments stitching properly.

 ### Requirements